oeyoews/talks/packages/2024-08-23-kubecon-hk/slides.md

 </div>

 <!--
-Before we start, let's introduce ourselves.
+Before we start, let's introduce where I am working now.

 [click] I am from DaoCloud.
 We are primarily focusing on field where we will cohere Kubernetes and AI workloads together.
 -->